PadmajaVB/listen-attend-and-walk/MultiLevelAlignerBasedModel/Readme.md

 ### Strategy 1: Training the model on two maps and testing explicitly on the third map.

--- for training, "grid" and "jelly" maps(virtual environments) are used
+* For training: "grid" and "jelly" maps(virtual environments) are used

--- for testing, "l" map is used
+* For testing: "l" map is used

 ### Train model
 ```